 Welcome to Mr McGill’s class

-Welcome to the page of Year 6.
-In these pages you will find examples from some of the units we have been working on, as well as information on what we get up to, including class timetables.
+Welcome to the page of Year 5.
+In these pages you will find examples from some of the units we have been working on, as well as information on what we get up to, ranging from English to French.
 Please feel free to comment on any of our blogs – we love to have feedback on what we are working on.

 The new mentoring program brings together our best and brightest from Year 2 and Upper Key Stage 2 to share ideas and work together to improve each other’s work.
 The mentors and Year 2 pupils will meet at least twice per week to look at developing reading, writing and maths skills.
 It has to be said thought that the pupils in Year 2 are already showing that they are very talented – that’s why they were selected for the program – and by working with their mentors we hope they can reach even greater heights.